Using The Inbox Zero Method To Stay Digitally Organized

 To ensure that a 15-minute time slot won’t stretch to 30 or 60 minutes, it’s a good idea to use a timeboxing app that lets you assign a specific amount of time to your tasks.
 Then, you can follow up these short sessions with a digital detox to help you refocus your brain before you move on to the next item on your daily to-do list.

-Apps like Clockify, HourStack, or TickTick Premium can tell you when it’s time to stop managing your emails and start working on some other task.
+Apps like Apploye, Clockify, HourStack, or TickTick Premium can tell you when it’s time to stop managing your emails and start working on some other task.
 They also provide detailed productivity statistics so that you can see exactly how much time email management costs you every day, week, and month.

 2. Be Consistent